 - 1. The Partnership Committee

 - 2. The Leadership Committee

 - 3. The Labor-Management Committee

 - 4. Building Leadership Teams/Program Leadership Teams

 - 5. Instructional Councils, Cabinets or Faculty Representatives

-- 6. Building Equity Teams
+- 6. Building Racial Equity Teams

 - 1. Partnership Committee

-The SPS and the SEA will create a Partnership Committee consisting of 5 appointees of SPS, (one of which is appointed by the Department of Racial Equity Advancement), 5 appointees of the SEA, (one of which is appointed by the Seattle Education Association Center for Race and Equity), and 3 non-voting community members selected by the parties using agreed upon selection criteria, after the initial convening of the Committee.
+The SPS and the SEA will create a Partnership Committee consisting of 5 appointees of SPS, (one of which is appointed by the Department of Racial Equity Advancement), 5 appointees of the SEA, (one of which is appointed by the Seattle Education Association Center for Racial Equity), and 3 non-voting community members selected by the parties using agreed upon selection criteria, after the initial convening of the Committee.
 Each member must commit to serve for a 12-month period.
-The parties will make their best effort to assure that the Committee reflects racial and ethnic diversity.
-The purpose of the committee will be to address the issues of the achievement gap.
+The parties will make their best efforts to assure that the Committee reflects racial and ethnic diversity.
+The purpose of the committee is to ensure racial equity in our educational system, unapologetically address the needs of students of color who are furthest from educational justice, and to undo the legacies of racism in our educational system, consistent with Board Policy No. 0030 - Ensuring Educational and Racial Equity.